maximelamure/rest.li/docs/testsuite_troubleshooting.md

 This project is open source, which may cause integration problems if your implementation is internal.
 Instead of adding a language-specific test suite to the project, you may need to import the Rest.li Test Suite Specification folders into an internal project.
-Please refer to Design and Code Structure in [Test Suite Overview](testsuite_overview.md) to know which language-independent files and folders are part of the test suite spec.
+Please refer to Design and Code Structure in [test suite overview](testsuite_overview.md) to know which language-independent files and folders are part of the test suite spec.